-Data collected by the Australian Institute of Family Studies indicates that the number of 20 to 24-year-olds living at home has risen.
-In fact, this figure has jumped by 10 percent over the last 30-years.
-Furthermore, over the last 20-years, the number of 25 to 29-year-olds living at home has increased by 16 percent.
+Data collected by the Australian Institute of Family Studies indicate that the number of 20 to 24-year-olds living at home has risen.
+In fact, this figure has jumped by 10% over the last 30-years.
+Furthermore, over the last 20-years, the number of 25 to 29-year-olds living at home has increased by 16%.

 Furthermore, the number of apartments built is expected to increase over the next few years.
 This supply is anticipated to constrict the price growth of these properties and the growth of rental fees.
 Although not in all markets.
 So, first home buyers who are now saving to buy a home will have a greater selection.
 These properties will be at better prices.
 Plus, competition is also likely to be less, as changes to borrowing regulations have reduced investor buying considerably.

 CoreLogic RPData suggests that apartments in Melbourne, Brisbane, and Canberra are currently selling for less than their off-the-plan price.
 The Real Estate Institute of Victoria indicates that the median price for one-bedroom units has fallen by $5,000 or 1.4%.
 This decrease takes the median value of these properties to $355,000.